MediBoss/GreetMeApp/README.md

  #### Date : 01.19.2018

-#### Purpose: This is a simple single view iOS app that take a string of name as input, and greet the user in Seven Languages:
+#### Purpose: This is a simple single view iOS app that take a string of name as input, and greet the user in seven Languages:

 * English
 * French